Jacob Nix: Lake Country DockHounds

+Tecolotes de los Dos Laredos

+On June 30, 2025, Nix was loaned to the Tecolotes de los Dos Laredos of the Mexican League.
+In five appearances (four starts) for Dos Laredos, he struggled to an 0-4 record and 15.70 ERA with 13 strikeouts across 14 1/3 innings pitched.
+Nix was released by the Tecolotes on August 1.

 Legal issues

 On October 6, 2019, Nix was arrested and charged with criminal trespassing, having allegedly broken into a house in Peoria, Arizona, through a doggy door.
 An inebriated Nix was kicked in the face and tased by the homeowner prior to Nix fleeing, and was arrested by local police not far from the scene.